Click here to sign up for my free Rick’s Tech Tips Newsletter!

-Both of those companies have announced that millions of users have had their personal info compromised after using their Facebook or Twitter credentials to log into a handful of malicious apps.
+Both of those companies announced that millions of users have had their personal info compromised after using their Facebook or Twitter credentials to log into a handful of malicious apps.

 Both Facebook and Twitter were quick to point out that their own software wasn’t responsible for the breaches, and they are right.
 The malicious third-party apps themselves were the culprits.